astropy/astroquery/docs/heasarc/heasarc.rst

 Query a Table
 -------------
-The basic use case is one where I want to query a table from some position in the sky.
+The basic use case is one where you wants to query a table from some position in the sky.
 In this example, we query the NuSTAR master table ``numaster`` table for all observations of the AGN ``NGC 3783``.
-We use `astropy.coordinates.SkyCoord` to obtain the coordinates and then pass them to ``Xamin.query_region``:
+We use `~astropy.coordinates.SkyCoord` to obtain the coordinates and then pass them to `~astroquery.heasarc.HeasarcXaminClass.query_region`:

 .. doctest-remote-data::